 Oceana Canada’s investigation revealed that from April 28 to June 15, 2020, and again from October 1 to November 15, 2020, two-thirds of vessel transits exceeded the voluntary 10 knot slowdown.
 More than 40 per cent exceeded 12 knots, significantly increasing the risk of inflicting a potentially lethal injury to a right whale.
 One of the highest observed speeds was 22.1 knots.
 At this speed, right whales have little chance of surviving a collision.

 This data is highlighted in a new report, The Edge of Extinction.
 Read the report >>

 Oceana Canada shared weekly reports about the exceptionally high number of ships travelling above 10 knots in the Cabot Strait with Transport Canada.

-As a result of these findings, and the recent death of one right whale calf, with another presumed dead due to ship strikes, we must act now and make this slowdown mandatory.
+As a result of these findings, we must now make this slowdown mandatory.
 Research has shown that mandatory season-long speed limits of 10 knots in certain areas reduced lethal ship collision risk levels by 86 per cent.
 To protect North Atlantic right whales, ships must travel slower through their habitat.
 The survival of the species depends on it.

 SHIP SPEED WATCH